flutter/website/src/docs/get-started/flutter-for/react-native-devs.md

 ```

 The following images show "Hello world!" built from Material Design widgets.
 You get more functionality for free than in the basic "Hello world!" app.

 {% include android-ios-figure-pair.md image="react-native/hello-world.png" alt="Hello world app" %}

 When writing an app, you'll use two types of widgets:
 [StatelessWidget]({{site.api}}/flutter/widgets/StatelessWidget-class.html) or
  [StatefulWidget]({{site.api}}/flutter/widgets/StatefulWidget-class.html).
-A StatelessWidget is just what it sounds like—a
+A StatelessWidget is just what it sounds like&mdash;a
  widget with no state.
 A StatelessWidget is created once, and never changes its
   appearance.
 A StatefulWidget dynamically changes state based on data
    received, or user input.